 The more complicated part for the generic brands is matching the aftermarket filter housing to the OEM housing to prevent leaks.
 The key takeaway is that there’s nothing special about what’s inside a standard refrigerator filter.

-Activated carbon is the same media used in Brita water filters and most common water filters on the market.
+Activated carbon is the same media used in Brita water filters and the most common water filters on the market.
 As long as the activated carbon is certified to NSF Standards by NSF International or the WQA, it’s good to go.

 How to Choose the Correct Filter for Your Kenmore Refrigerator